-Join Taz Tally for an in-depth discussion in this video Understanding Camera Raw's non-destructive tools, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Understanding Camera Raw's non-destructive tools, part of Adobe Camera Raw: Color Correction.

 - This short segment here may be…belaboring the obvious and be complete review…and dull and boring to some of you…who've been working in Camera Raw for a while,…but if you're kind of new to Camera Raw…and/or Lightroom and those types of products,…I think it's worth just emphasizing…that this is all non-destructive editing.…If you're a Photoshop user…that's migrating to Camera Raw…or maybe to Lightroom,…when you're working in Photoshop,…you're used to actually working with the whole pixels…in the image, when you open up that file in Photoshop…you're actually editing those pixels,…which is why we emphasize…working with non-destructive adjustment layers…when we work in Photoshop,…so that we can have editability without damaging the file.…